- The key to using LinkedIn effectively is to create a detailed and engaging profile.

 Like a traditional resume, a LinkedIn profile allows you to display qualifications.
-Use the experience section to list any full-time jobs, freelance work, volunteer experience, and one-off projects that demonstrate your track record.
+Use the experience section to list any full-time jobs, internships, freelance work, volunteer experience, and one-off projects that demonstrate your track record.
 Write a description for each position that uses keywords relevant to your target profession, and remember to include specific project outcomes.

 The education section also lets you access a list of LinkedIn users who attended your college or university.
 By using your alma mater as an introduction, you can establish instant connections with other professionals.

 The skills and endorsements section lets you list up to 50 competencies to prove to potential employers that you're an ideal candidate.
 This information affects search results, so be sure you provide a complete and accurate account of your skills to increase the number of relevant visitors to your LinkedIn profile.